 Lawyer & Mediator

+I write to attract attention to the Integrative Law movement.
 I am the author of the ABA best-selling book, Lawyers as Peacemakers, Practicing Holistic, Problem-Solving Law [ABA Publishing, April, 2010].

-For several years, I have served on the executive committee of the ABA Legal Education and Practical Problem-Solving Task Force.
+Since 2010, I have served on the executive committee of the ABA Legal Education and Practical Problem-Solving Task Force.
 I developed their website and have been on panels to speak of the task force’s work to legal educators.

 If we seek peace and community in the world, strangely enough, lawyers will lead us there, specifically through the restorative framework and movement. –Peter Block